-* Note: Veteran and memoirist Ore J. Marion mentions that Steen was married, however his wife’s name is unknown.
+* Note: Veteran Ore J. Marion mentions that Steen was married; however, his wife’s name is unknown.
 The marriage may have been recent, as Sergeant Steen’s mother was his primary next of kin.

 Temporarily removed for editing and updating.
 Contact the webmaster for information on this Marine.